virsel/ba_anw/text/2_data_understanding.md

 #### logs
 - Log data collected by ElasticSearch [20] and stored in JSON files with detailed timestamps and retrieval periods
 - contents of system logs include timestamp, pod name, log message, etc.

-### Cloud Computing
-- six different types of faults (such as cryptojacking, mistakes made by GitOps, configuration change failure, etc.)

-#### system status information
-- Latency, error rate, and utilization rate were tracked using JMeter tool, serving as Key performance indicators (KPIs)

-#### metriks
-- were directly extracted from CloudWatch Metrics on EC2 instances, and the time granularity of these system metrics is 1 second

-#### logs
-- acquired from CloudWatch Logs,
-- consisting of three data types (i.e., log messages, api debug log, and mysql log).
-- Log message describes general log message about all system entities;
-- api debug log contains debug information of the AP layer when the API was executed;
-- mysql logs contain log information from database layer, including connection logs to mysql, which user connected from which host, and what queries were executed.